Lucifer3110/Blood-Donation-Forecast/README.md

 10. **Conclusion:** Summarize the findings, highlight the accuracy achieved by the model, and provide insights for further improvement or exploration.

-By addressing these tasks, the project aims to develop a reliable and accurate machine learning model that can assist blood donation centers in forecasting and managing blood supplies efficiently.